Table of Contents

 Plane Geometry (2D Geometry)

-Plane Geometry means flat shapes which can be drawn on a piece of paper.
+Plane Geometry means flat shapes that can be drawn on a piece of paper.
 These include lines, circles & triangles of two dimensions.
-Plane geometry is also known as a two-dimensional geometry.
-Example of 2D Geometry is square, triangle, rectangle, circle, lines, etc. Here we are providing you with the properties of the 2D shapes below.
+Plane geometry is also known as two-dimensional geometry which utilizes two coordinates in any space i.e. X and Y axis.
+Examples of 2D Geometry is square, triangle, rectangle, circle, lines, etc. Here we are providing you with the properties of the 2D shapes below.

 Point